 If we say we are going to do something we do it, people internally and externally rely on us to do what we say we are going to do.
 This requires us to be realistic about what we can do and ask for help when we need it.
 Over promising and underdelivering undermines our core principals.

 When we communicate with customers in a tricky situation, we must see it from their point of view, empathise and define the problem so we can find a solution.
-This is not to say we allow customers to bully us, but we take the time to fully understand the situation.
+This is not to say we allow customers to dictate to us, but we take the time to fully understand the situation and come up with fair and agreeable soultions.

 This is the principle of seeking first to understand before making judgement.
 Whether you are in sales, accounts, marketing we must understand what others are truly saying to us.
 This is not always easy but we must ask ourselves whether we have truly tried to do this before coming up with solutions or making judgements.
 It is the ability to put oneself in another’s shoes.
 Giving others time to be heard and suspending your own agenda to truly hear them.